 “Basically, it tells you there isn’t fentanyl on board that is affecting his respiratory centers,” Tobin said.

 What Happened on Day 8

-Sergeant Jody Stiger, who works with the Los Angeles Police Department’s Inspector General’s Office investigating police wrongdoing, testified on Wednesday describing Chauvin’s use of force as “excessive,” and that the position he put Floyd in put him at risk of positional asphyxia — which is how the independent examiner determined Floyd was killed.
+Sergeant Jody Stiger, who works with the Los Angeles Police Department’s Inspector General’s Office investigating police wrongdoing, testified on Wednesday, describing Chauvin’s use of force as “excessive,” and saying that the position Chauvin put Floyd in put him at risk of positional asphyxia — which is how the independent examiner determined Floyd was killed.